jamesseanwright/valimate/README.md

 }
 ```

-To validate these URLs, run `./node_modules/.bin/valimate` in your terminal or `valimate` within the context on an npm script.
+To validate these URLs, run `./node_modules/.bin/valimate` in your terminal or `valimate` within the context of an npm script.
 Valimate will read the config; each URL is requested via HTTP GET, and the returned markup is sent to the Nu validator.

 All of the configuration options are listed on the [valimate.json wiki page](https://github.com/jamesseanwright/valimate/wiki/valimate.json).